2020 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 The Obverse Of The 2020 Dime

-The obverse features a left-facing profile portrait of President Franklin D. Roosevelt, designed by Chief Engraver John R. Sinnock.
-The word “LIBERTY” appears along the left edge in front of Roosevelt’s face, establishing the coin’s connection to American freedom.
+The obverse shows a left-facing portrait of President Franklin D. Roosevelt, designed by Chief Engraver John R. Sinnock.
+The word “LIBERTY” runs along the left edge in front of his face.

-Below Roosevelt’s chin, the motto “IN GOD WE TRUST” is inscribed in smaller letters.
-The date “2020” is positioned to the right of the neck truncation, near the bottom rim.
-Sinnock’s initials “JS” can be found at the base of Roosevelt’s neck, just to the left of the date.
+Below Roosevelt’s chin sits the motto “IN GOD WE TRUST.”
+The date “2020” appears to the right of the neck truncation, near the bottom rim, and Sinnock’s initials “JS” are just to the left of the date.

 The Reverse Of The 2020 Dime

-The reverse displays a torch in the center representing liberty, flanked by an olive branch on the left symbolizing peace and an oak branch on the right representing strength and independence.
-These symbolic elements commemorate the victorious end of World War II and Roosevelt’s leadership during that era.
+The reverse centers on a torch representing liberty, with an olive branch on the left (peace) and an oak branch on the right (strength).
+These symbols were chosen to mark the Allied victory in World War II.

 Other Features Of The 2020 Dime

-The 2020 dime measures 17.9 millimeters in diameter and 1.35 millimeters in thickness, making it the smallest and thinnest U.S. coin currently in circulation.
+The 2020 dime is 17.9 millimeters in diameter and 1.35 millimeters thick — the smallest and thinnest U.S. coin in regular circulation.

-Circulation dimes feature a clad composition with a pure copper core sandwiched between outer layers of cupronickel (75% copper, 25% nickel).
-Special silver proof editions produced at San Francisco contain 99.9% fine silver,.
+Circulation dimes use a clad composition: a pure copper core sandwiched between outer layers of 75% copper / 25% nickel.
+Special silver proof editions from San Francisco contain 99.9% fine silver.

 Also Read: Top 100 Rarest Dimes Worth Money (Most Expensive)